TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2025.md

 tags: aws
 ---

-Once again I'm spending the week after re:Invent gorging on [YouTube videos](https://reinvent.awsevents.com/on-demand/) at 1.5x speed.
-I'm using the same approach as last year to find more nuggets of gold and less corporate filler.
+Once again, I spent the week after re:Invent gorging on [YouTube videos](https://reinvent.awsevents.com/on-demand/) at 1.5x speed.
+I'm using the same approach as [last year]({% link _posts/2024-12-20-aws-reinvent-2024.md %}) to find more nuggets of gold and less corporate filler.
+That is, get a list of new announcements from the keynotes, then look for technical sessions on the interesting stuff.
+Finally, look for technical presentations from speakers I know are good.

 Unlike last year, there's no keynote highlights video, so I'll need to skip through the customer segments and AI hype myself.
-So much AI slop that lots of interesting stuff was announced in the week *before* re:Invent.
+It looks like there's so much AI slop that lots of interesting stuff was announced in the week *before* re:Invent.

-My focus is on fundamental serverless building blocks for my cloud spreadsheet project: Lambda, S3, DynamoDB, SQS, CloudFront
+# Keynotes

-#  Matt Garman - CEO keynote
+##  Matt Garman - CEO keynote

 I can save you some time here.
-If you're not interested in AI, skip straight to the last 10 minutes of the keynote.
+If you're not interested in AI, skip straight to the end of the keynote, where Matt goes through 25 non-AI announcements in ten minutes.
-*

 * [YouTube](https://youtu.be/q3Sb9PemsSo?si=YBxpYTxmzerAXbEt)

+AI Hype

 * AI infrastructure for AI agents
 * Announce: AI Factories - like Outposts for AI, embedded in customer data centers
 * Still trying to push Trainium